-- IV.3.a.
-The Chair of the Committee, in consultation with Committee members, shall screen each complaint to determine whether the complainee is a member of RSS and whether the alleged conduct is covered by the Code.
+- 1. The Chair of the Committee, in consultation with Committee members, shall screen each complaint to determine whether the complainee is a member of RSS and whether the alleged conduct is covered by the Code.
 If the complaint does not include the information required, the Chair of the Ethics Committee shall so inform the complainant, who shall be given the opportunity to provide additional information.
-If no response is received from the complainant within thirty days, the matter shall be closed and the complainant so notified. - IV.3.b.
+If no response is received from the complainant within thirty days, the matter shall be closed and the complainant so notified. - 2.
 If the complaint is complete and is covered by the Code, the Chair of RSS Ethics Committee shall consult with the other members of the Committee to evaluate whether there is cause for action.
 A majority vote of the committee is required to initiate a formal case.
-If the committee finds that a cause for action does not exist, the complaint shall be dismissed at this stage. - IV.3.c.
+If the committee finds that a cause for action does not exist, the complaint shall be dismissed at this stage. - 3.
 If sufficient cause for action is found, the Chair of the Committee shall notify the complainant and the complainee that the case shall go forward in accordance with these Policies and Procedures, and will provide both parties with a copy of the complaint and all supporting materials and a copy of the Code of Ethics and these Policies and Procedures.

-IV.4 Response to Complaint
+Response to Complaint

-IV.4.a The Chair shall notify the complainee that they shall have thirty days after

-- receipt of this notice to respond in writing to the complaint.
-An extension may be granted by the Chair if good cause is shown, but that extension shall not exceed ninety days. - IV.4.b The response materials shall be submitted to the Chair of the RSS Ethics Committee.
+- 1. The Chair shall notify the complainee that s/he shall have thirty days after receipt of this notice to respond in writing to the complaint.
+An extension may be granted by the Chair if good cause is shown, but that extension shall not exceed ninety days. - 2.
+The response materials shall be submitted to the Chair of the RSS Ethics Committee.
 The Chair may, at his/her discretion, request additional information from the complainant, complainee, and/or any other appropriate source, provided, however, that the Committee shall not rely on such additional information unless it has been shared with both the complainee and the complainant and each party has been afforded an opportunity to respond.

-IV.5 Investigation and Notice of Determination
+Investigation and Notice of Determination